cellgeni/docs/visualisations.rst

 Single Cell Visualizations
 ==========================

+*Authors*: `Batuhan Cakir <https://www.sanger.ac.uk/people/directory/cakir-batuhan>`_ and `Vladimir Kiselev <https://www.sanger.ac.uk/people/directory/kiselev-vladimir-yu>`_

-If you would like to make your single-cell cell RNA-seq data publicly available on a website, for example as a supplement for a publication, we can help you with that!
+If you would like to make your single-cell RNA-seq data publicly available on a website, for example as a supplement for a publication, we can help you with that!

 cellxgene
 ---------